 Paul B. Kornberg, MD is a practicing physician who joined Rehabilitation and Electrodiagnostics in July 2002 and sits on the Board of Directors.

 Dr. Kornberg earned his medical degree at the University of Miami Miller School of Medicine.
 Dr. Kornberg completed a dual residency in Physical Medicine and Rehabilitation and Pediatrics at Baylor College of Medicine.
-He also earned his Masters of Science in Rehabilitation Technology at Baylor College of Medicine in Houston, Texas.
+He also earned his Master of Science in Rehabilitation Technology at Baylor College of Medicine in Houston, Texas.
 He holds two board certifications; Physical Medicine and Rehabilitation, and Disability Analyst.
 He is also a Fellow of the American Academy of Pediatrics.

-Dr. Kornberg previously served as Assistant Professor of both Physical Medicine and Rehabilitation, and Pediatrics at Eastern Virginia Medical School, Children’s Hospital of the King’s Daughters, Norfolk, VA.
+Dr. Kornberg previously served as Assistant Professor of both Physical Medicine and Rehabilitation, and Pediatrics at Eastern Virginia Medical School, Children’s Hospital of the King’s Daughters, Norfolk, Virginia.

 Dr. Kornberg’s practice focuses on Pediatric Physical Medicine and Rehabilitation.
 Since 2002, he has headed the pediatric rehabilitation program at St. Joseph’s Children’s Hospital of Tampa.
 Since 2006 to present, he serves as both the Medical Director of Adult and Pediatric Rehabilitation at St. Joseph’s Hospital.
 In addition, he serves as the Medical Director of Pediatric Rehabilitation at Tampa General Hospital since 2006.